Updated July 27, 2023

-Since John owns a portfolio he will lose the money due to fall in the market by 5%, but since John is short in the future (Sold Futures), he makes again.
+Since John owns a portfolio, he will lose the money due to a fall in the market by 5%, but since John is short in the future (Sold Futures), he makes it again.

 - Stock portfolio value fall by = β × 5%

 - Stock portfolio value fall by = 0.9 × 5% = 4.5% or by 0.045 × $95,000,000)